 Cook Library subscribes to several streaming video databases.
 Any film included in these collections may be linked to and streamed in its entirety from e-reserves.
 Likewise, films that are freely and legally available online—via YouTube, Vimeo, and similar platforms—can be linked to from e-reserves.

 For films not included in these databases or freely available online, the library must acquire digital rights to stream the film in its entirety.
 This typically involves payment of a significant licensing fee.
-Faculty should allow at least four weeks advance notice for such requests, which they may send directly to Acquisitions Associate Whitney Blake.
+For requests like that, faculty should allow at least four weeks advance notice and submit them through Course Reserves.
 (Please note that streaming rights are not available until several months after a film’s initial broadcast or theatrical release date.)

 The library will claim fair use to copy and stream excerpts from DVDs and other video recordings in the library’s collection or which the library can purchase at a reasonable price.
 Please contact Copyright Librarian Rick Davis for assistance, allowing at least four weeks advance notice.